com-lihaoyi/upickle/readme.md

 - `Tuple`s from 1 to 6
 - `Seq`, `List`, `Vector`, `Set`, `SortedSet`, `Option`, `Array`, `Map`s
 - `Duration`, `Either`
-- Stand-alone `case class`es and `case object`s
+- Stand-alone `case class`es and `case object`s, and their generic equivalents
-- `case class`es and `case object`s that are part of a `sealed trait` or `sealed class` hierarchy
+- Non-generic `case class`es and `case object`s that are part of a `sealed trait` or `sealed class` hierarchy
 - `sealed trait` and `sealed class`es themselves, assuming that all subclasses are picklable

 Readability/writability is recursive: a container such as a `Tuple` or `case class` is only readable if all its contents are readable, and only writable if all its contents are writable.
 That means that you cannot serialize a `List[Any]`, since uPickle doesn't provide a generic way of serializing `Any`.

 Case classes in particular are serialized using the `apply` and `unapply` methods on their companion objects.
-This means that you can make your own classes serializable by giving them companions `apply` and `unapply`. `sealed` hierarchies are serialized as tagged unions: whatever the serialization of the actual object, together with an integer representing the
+This means that you can make your own classes serializable by giving them companions `apply` and `unapply`. `sealed` hierarchies are serialized as tagged unions: whatever the serialization of the actual object, together with an integer representing the position of the class in the hierarchy.

 Exceptions
 ==========